Together We Make Learning to Read A Memorable, Unmissable Adventure

 Early Years Foundation Stage and Key Stage One

 It is essential that parents and carers understand the importance of home reading and how to support their children’s reading in a positive and enjoyable way.
 Investing time to develop reading relationships between home and school is crucial.
+Parents are invited to attend our phonics and reading session for parents at the start of reception.

 Children begin to learn to read in the first term of Reception through the teaching of phonics.
 We deliver our phonics teaching through a scheme called, 'Little Wandle Letters & Sounds Revised'.